 Short Breaks: Yes

-155 Lido Beach is a newly acquired two bedroom, beautifully furnished caravan, with everything that a holidaymaker could want to create a home from home atmosphere.
+155 Lido Beach is our 6 berth, two bedroom, beautifully furnished caravan, with everything that a holidaymaker could want to create a home from home atmosphere.

 The kitchen is fully equipped with full oven, microwave, crockery and cutlery, casserole dishes, kitchen utensils, a large Brevel maker etc and there is an ironing board and iron.